 The tree lighting has been a Portland tradition for 35 years, drawing thousands of people who stand shoulder-to-shoulder.
 Now, the mere sight of large group gatherings is enough to make some feel uneasy because of the pandemic.

-On Wednesday, Pioneer Courthouse Square officials announced this year's tree lighting, presented by Regence BlueCross BlueShield of Oregon, will be virtual.
+Earlier this month, Pioneer Courthouse Square officials announced this year's tree lighting, presented by Regence BlueCross BlueShield of Oregon, will be virtual.
 Starting at 6:30 p.m. on Nov.
 27, KGW will broadcast an hour-long special featuring a caroling sing-along with Pink Martini.
 Lyrics will appear on the TV screen and will also be available to download.
 The tree will still be at the square to enjoy in-person later.
 Still, some people such as Tyler Mann are disappointed.